ray-project/ray/doc/source/serve/index.rst

 Serve: Scalable and Programmable Serving
 ========================================

-This section should help you:

-- understand an overview of Ray Serve
-- get started with a Ray Serve example

 .. warning::
   You're probably running the latest pip release and not the nightly build, so please ensure you're viewing the correct version of this documentation.
   `Here's the documentation for the latest pip release of Ray Serve <https://docs.ray.io/en/latest/serve/index.html>`_.